connexcs/docs/docs/provider-ratecard.md

 **Delayed Bye** allows a call to be extended by delaying the release of the call.
 This is helpful in situations where a contract with a carrier specifies a minimum duration call but you have customers that routinely do very short duration calls.

 !!! warning "Use with caution"
     This feature should only be used along with full disclosure to both the customer as they will be billed for additional duration.
-Failing to notify the customer of this is considered Late Disconnection FAS (False Answer Supervision), ConnexCS does not endorce fraudulent activities. **This feature bends the rules, if you dont use realistic figures or understand how this is working you will get unexpected results, use with caution.**
+Failing to notify the customer of this is considered Late Disconnection FAS (False Answer Supervision), ConnexCS does not endorse fraudulent activities. **This feature bends the rules, if you don't use realistic figures or understand how this is working you will get unexpected results, use with caution.**

 There are a number of considerations when using **Delayed Bye**.